GenBank: History

-Walter Goad of the Theoretical Biology and Biophysics Group at Los Alamos National Laboratory (LANL) and others established the Los Alamos Sequence Database in 1979, which culminated in 1982 with the creation of the public GenBank.
+Walter Goad of the Theoretical Biology and Biophysics Group at Los Alamos National Laboratory (LANL) and colleagues established the Los Alamos Sequence Database in 1979, which culminated in the creation of the public GenBank database in 1982.
 Funding was provided by the National Institutes of Health, the National Science Foundation, the Department of Energy, and the Department of Defense.
-LANL collaborated on GenBank with the firm Bolt, Beranek, and Newman, and by the end of 1983 more than 2,000 sequences were stored in it.
+LANL collaborated on GenBank with the firm Bolt, Beranek, and Newman, and by the end of 1983 more than 2,000 sequences had been collected.
+An early description of the database was published in 1985, when GenBank contained over five million bases across approximately 6,000 sequence entries.

-In the mid-1980s, the Intelligenetics bioinformatics company at Stanford University managed the GenBank project in collaboration with LANL.
-As one of the earliest bioinformatics community projects on the Internet, the GenBank project started BIOSCI/Bionet news groups for promoting open access communications among bioscientists.
-During 1989 to 1992, the GenBank project transitioned to the newly created National Center for Biotechnology Information (NCBI).
+During the late 1980s and early 1990s, responsibility for GenBank transitioned from Los Alamos National Laboratory to the newly established National Center for Biotechnology Information (NCBI) at the United States National Library of Medicine (NLM), part of the National Institutes of Health (NIH).
+Contemporary GenBank release documentation from this period reflects a shift from joint contributions by LANL-based database staff and NLM-based indexing teams toward full management by NCBI, indicating a phased transfer of data curation and operational responsibilities.

-Genbank and EMBL: NucleotideSequences 1986/1987 Volumes I to VII.
+GenBank and EMBL: NucleotideSequences 1986/1987 Volumes I to VII.